totaljs/eshop/readme.md

 Please do not change the code, just create a new issues.
 I solve all problems as soon as possible.
 Do you want special upgrades?
 Contact me <petersirka@gmail.com>.

+__IMPORTANT: PLEASE DON'T CHANGE DATA IN MONGODB AND POSTGRESQL DATABASES.
+CREATE YOUR OWN BACKUP AND RESTORE IT ON YOU SERVERS OR CLOUD.__

 - Current version: `v4.0.0`
 - [Documentation](http://docs.totaljs.com/eshop-cms/latest.html)